jussmen/WebSocket_cURL/README.md

 # WebSocket_cURL
-cURL like command for WebSocket
+cURL like command for WebSocket.
+The main purpose of this tool is troubleshooting of WebSocket. cURL is a handy when troubleshoot, I wanted to have something similar with WebSocket.

 WebSocket_cURL is a command line tool like cURL command for WebSocket which enables you to send a stirng or binary file as WebSocket data.